Background

 You can download a copy of the map here.

-The majority of people who we engaged with supported the proposed measures and we have made some amendments in response to feedback expressing concerns with specific elements of the scheme as follows:
+The majority of people who we engaged with supported the proposed measures and we then made some amendments in response to feedback expressing concerns with specific elements of the scheme as follows:

 1. The North Road modal filter will be designed as a trial, so that it can be easily modified if early observations indicate alterations are required.
 Following feedback received from residents, we still consider the best location for this modal filter is on North Road, between Stanley Road and Priory Road.
 If the trial is successful, we will aim to make the scheme permanent after six months.